Cost of living in Canada

 Firstly… Canada is vast!
 Different provinces and territories have very different costs of living.
 Within individual provinces the cost of living between cities can vary significantly too.
 Even once you get down to a city level different suburbs and neighbourhoods can be markedly different.

-Second point to keep in mind is cost of living is somewhat a matter of perspective.
+Second point to keep in mind is that cost of living is somewhat a matter of perspective.
 If you move from New York City to Toronto, the cost of living for you might seem low even though Toronto has some of the highest living costs in Canada.

 Lifestyle and expectation also vary between people – do you value being able to get nice meals for a decent price or are you more interested in produce from the store being cheap?
 Is cost of transport how much your monthly bus pass costs or how much a car and gas cost?